-Interactions between government and industry is a hallmark of first tier life sciences countries; and Examples include the UK and Denmark.
-Sciences innovations.
+Establish a new and lasting partnership Support the uptake and adoption of innovation 3 Implement agile, efficient and predictable regulatory systems 4 Enhance Canada's international attractiveness.
+Our governments should prioritize regular and strategic interactions with life sciences industries and stakeholders by: Establishing a Life Sciences Champion to coordinate efforts and track progress towards goals, and to Chair a national Life Sciences Council including senior Federal (DMs of Health, ISED, Finance and GAC), senior P/T officials, and key sector associations and CEOs.
+Regular and high level interactions between government and industry is a hallmark of first tier life sciences countries; and Examples include the UK and Denmark.
+Our governments' policies should support the uptake and adoption of life sciences innovation: Regulatory, pricing, HTA and listing/reimbursement agencies should re-focus their mandates and performance metrics to make Canada a leader in the adoption of health technologies.
+Public health systems should make adopting innovation an objective in pricing negotiations and should act as real-world testbeds and beneficiaries for life sciences innovations.
 Value based procurement agreements should be adopted.
 A new or existing organization should be established as a health procurement innovation agency.
 Create Real World Evidence platforms to support timely access to innovation.
 Establish metrics to assess the timeliness of access and adoption of new technologies.
-COVID-19 products to other biopharmaceutical approvals (rolling reviews).
+Our regulatory frameworks should: FIRST STEP: Discontinue unpredictable and harmful regulatory changes (PMPRB) Be harmonized with the standards and approval timeframes of leading regulatory agencies (FDA and EMA) including greater use of joint and non-Canadian reviews and decisions.
+Expand regulatory efficiencies used to evaluate COVID-19 products to other biopharmaceutical approvals (rolling reviews).
 Regular third-party review of life sciences regulatory processes to ensure they remain relevant and do not impose undue costs or burden.
 Ensure a competitive fiscal framework within the G7 and provide a predictable tax regime.
 Address gaps with effective policies to promote innovation (DRD and AMR).
 Remedy coverage gaps for the uninsured and underinsured (Pharmacare).
 Ensure that all stakeholders are consulted with respect to new agencies (CDA).
-Leveraging life sciences exports through our extensive network of trade agreements (CUSMA, CETA, CTPP, and C- UK TCA). interactions with life sciences industries and stakeholders by: Establishing a Life Sciences Champion to coordinate efforts and track progress towards goals, and to Chair a national Life Sciences Council including senior Federal (DMs of Health, ISED, Finance and GAC), senior P/T officials, and key sector associations and CEOs.
-Regular and high level interactions between government and industry is a hallmark of first tier life of life sciences innovation: Regulatory, pricing, HTA and listing/reimbursement agencies should re-focus their mandates and performance metrics to make Canada a leader in the adoption of health technologies.
-Public health systems should make adopting innovation an objective in pricing negotiations and should act as real-world testbeds and beneficiaries for life sciences innovations. • Value based procurement agreements should be FIRST STEP: Discontinue unpredictable and harmful regulatory changes (PMPRB) Be harmonized with the standards and approval timeframes of leading regulatory agencies (FDA and EMA) including greater use of joint and non-Canadian reviews and decisions.
-Expand regulatory efficiencies used to evaluate COVID-19 products to other biopharmaceutical approvals (rolling reviews).
-Regular third-party review of sciences innovation at home and abroad through: FIRST STEP: Support IP within international organizations (WTO and WHO).
+Our trade policy and international positioning should support life sciences innovation at home and abroad through: FIRST STEP: Support IP within international organizations (WTO and WHO).
 Promoting international regulatory harmonization.
 Countering protectionism and barriers to international supply chains (the Ottawa Group).
 Highlight and promote domestic strengths (Al and regenerative medicine).
-Leveraging life sciences exports through our extensive Establish a new and lasting partnership Our governments should prioritize regular and strategic Support the uptake and adoption of innovation Our governments' policies should support the uptake and adoption 3 Implement agile, efficient and predictable regulatory systems Our regulatory frameworks should: Enhance Canada's international attractiveness.
-Our trade policy and international positioning should support life
+Leveraging life sciences exports through our extensive network of trade agreements (CUSMA, CETA, CTPP, and C-UK TCA).
+Alignment may not always occur through interaction, but meaningful dialogue and the principle of no surprises should be the objective.
+Supporting and adopting innovative technologies will improve healthcare outcomes for Canadian patients and encourage greater industry investment.
+SALS WILL TAKE A SUSTAINED AN Efficient and predictable regulatory systems improve patient outcomes by accelerative access to new technologies, and provide the needed stability for industry investment.
+Positive trade policy and international positioning sends a clear message that Canada is intent on international life sciences leadership.